How long does a landlord have to fix something?

 - Faded curtains or furniture coverings due to sun exposure

 Though tenants are not responsible for normal wear and tear damages, they will need to repair and pay for issues that they cause.
-Whether it’s neglecting an ongoing issue until it becomes critical or actively damaging the unit, below are some examples of tenant-caused repairs.
+Whether it’s neglecting an on-going issue until it becomes critical or actively damaging the unit, below are a handful of examples of tenant-caused repairs.
 Landlords should be sure to keep records of move-in and move-out inspections in order to track tenant damages vs normal wear and tear.
 Here are some examples of repairs tenants would be responsible for:

 - Large and noticeable carpet stains